vvo/iron-session/README.md

 }
 ```

+## Examples

+We have many different patterns and examples on the online demo, have a look: https://iron-session-demo.vercel.app/.

+## Project status

+✅ Production ready and maintained.

 ## Session options

 Two options are required: `password` and `cookieName`.
-Everything else is automatically computed and usually doesn't need to be changed.
+Everything else is automatically computed and usually doesn't need to be changed.****

 - `password`, **required**: Private key used to encrypt the cookie.
 It has to be at least 32 characters long.
 Use <https://1password.com/password-generator/> to generate strong passwords. `password` can be either a `string` or an `array` of objects like this: `[{id: 2, password: "..."}, {id: 1, password: "..."}]` to allow for password rotation.
 - `cookieName`, **required**: Name of the cookie to be stored